Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Conduct client-centric market research

-For example, in order to understand the needs and preferences of clients living in rural areas, you would need to collect financial information such as agricultural business types, monthly profit generated from these businesses, variations in seasonal income flows, and client demand for various financial services.
-In addition, you would want to understand their “non-financial” priorities: What are their goals for their families?
+For example, in order to understand the needs and preferences of clients living in rural areas, financial information such as agricultural business types, monthly profit generated from these businesses, variations in seasonal income flows, and client demand for various financial services is required.
+In addition, the following questions require answers to understand their “non-financial” priorities: What are their goals for their families?
 What are their most significant vulnerabilities?
 What is their social status and how does that affect their ability and willingness to engage with service providers?
+For users of digital payment services, understanding is important of their comfort level with a mobile interface, the types of transactions they prefer to do digitally as opposed to face-to-face, and which user errors might affect the safety of the mobile product.

 Field examples and Resources